Study American History with Movies of the American Involvement in World War I and World War II, plus The Roaring Twenties and The Great Depression

 Modern American History with Movies: A Vetted List

-I selected these Modern American History movies as appropriate for high school students (ages 14 and older).
+You and your teens can study Modern American History with movies using this list which is appropriate for high school students (ages 14 and older).
 Some are rated R, mostly for violence, and they are noted.
 There are many other good movies set in this time frame that aren’t included in this list because they aren’t based upon real, historical events.
 For example, The Boy in the Striped Pajamas and The Book Thief are excellent movies but both are based upon historical fiction books.

 Also, be sure to check out these four ways to incorporate movies into your homeschool (beyond reading the book and watching the movie) in this post: How to Study American History with Movies for Homeschool Families